 Like everything, it’s been a journey and I’m still traveling.
 This is what I’ve learned along the way.

 - Saying no is an act of self-care and self-respect.
 Every time we say yes when we meant to say no, something inside us snaps.
 We lose a little bit of our self-respect.
 After a while, we become uncertain and weak.

-- Being clear on the above, allows us to say no gracefully – it becomes a simple answer instead of a emotionally charged response or an attack on another person.
+- Being clear on the above, allows us to say no gracefully – it becomes a simple answer instead of an emotionally charged response or an attack on another person.
 Ultimately, people may not like that we said no but they will respect our clarity and conviction.
-Those who can’t respect and accept us for who we are, will leave and that’s a good thing.
+Those who can’t respect and accept us for who we are will leave and that’s a good thing.